 Best outdoor table-tennis table

-Butterfly is also good for folks who want to play recreationally — and at a very amateur level — and O’Neill likes this one for “outdoor, beach, pool, backyard, and garage play.”
+The Butterfly Playback is good for folks who want to play recreationally — and at a very amateur level — and who want to stick to play outdoors most the time.
+O’Neill likes this one for “outdoor, beach, pool, backyard, and garage play.”
 There is a challenge, however: To protect the wood from warping, these tables have a protective coat made to withstand rain, heat, and humidity.
-If you’re a pro, you might notice the difference, but the rest of us won’t be able to tell.
+If you’re a pro, you might notice the difference with the bounce consistency, but the rest of us won’t be able to tell.

 Most stylish table-tennis table

-At his facility outside of New York City, Shortz uses Double Happiness Rainbow Tables from the Chinese brand DHS.
-While Shortz also likes Joola (Germany) and Stag (India), he prefers DHS for its unique, colorful, “gorgeous” designs.
+At his facility outside of New York City, Shortz uses Rainbow Tables from the Chinese brand DHS for its unique, colorful, “gorgeous” designs.
 And he’s not alone.
 O’Neill calls these tables “pieces of art.”
-One thing to note before you buy, however: “You can’t fold this up,” Shortz says.
+While the DHS Rainbow tables are currently out of stock most places online (and likely discontinued), the Revolution SVR series from Killerspin is a similarly designed, colorful table with an arched, steel base.
+A huge benefit to curved-leg design is the fluidity of movement it allows players.
+There are no corner posts to block movement under and around the table, allowing for a more physical game.
+One thing to note before you buy models like these, however: “You can’t fold this up,” Shortz says.
 “It’s pretty permanent.
 It’s not easy to take apart and put together again.”
 O’Neill compares it to a jigsaw puzzle and says “it takes four people to put together.”
-But the design is top notch.
-A huge benefit to the rainbow-leg design is the fluidity of movement it allows for players.
-There are no corner posts to block movement under and around the table, allowing for a more physical game.

 Best portable table-tennis set